Tell us what do you think about our website?

 • women having active treatment for pelvic cancer;

-• women who have cognitive impairment affecting capacity to give informed consent;
+• Women who have cognitive impairment affecting capacity to give informed consent;

 If you are interested in taking part, or have any questions?